Environmental Projects for Teens and Classrooms

 Subjects:A Math, science with an engineering component

 You can take your energy audit project to a nearby business.
 Could you find out how much trash they produce?
 Check how many appliances they use each day.
-Are there ways for them to cut down on waste or CO2 emissions?
+Are there ways for them to reduce waste or CO2 emissions?
 With the savings, what amount of CO2 emissions could be lowered?
-For a more straightforward project, estimate how much junk they have.
+For a more straightforward project, estimate the amount of junk they have.
 Older students can call or visit these local businesses for energy audits.

 Write proposals to companies and lawmakers.